sig-gis/gee-trainings/change-detection-1/01_Introduction.md

 # Introduction

-Welcome to two-date change detection!
+Welcome to Classification and Change Detection!
 In this workshop, we will assess land cover change between two years using Landsat data.
 First, we will create land cover classification maps for two different years using a random forest classification.
 Then, we will compare the two land cover classfication maps to identify the locations and areas of changes.

 Follow along by copying and pasting each code block in the lesson into your own blank script.
 At the end you will have the entire workflow saved to a script file on your own GEE account.